 - Replace the cartridge with an old functioning cartridge or a new one.
-The main reason behind doing so is because the printer’s printhead is a part of the cartridge in a two cartridge printer.
-We have to replace the problematic cartridge in order to solve the Error B200.
+The main reason behind doing so is that the printer’s printhead is a part of the cartridge in a two-cartridge printer.
+We have to replace the problematic cartridge in order to solve Error B200.

 - If the problem still remains unresolved, replace the other cartridge from the printer.
-Because this is a two cartridge printer, one of either the cartridges has to be at fault.
-Replacing and checking both the cartridges one by one, in turn, can fix the problem.
+Because this is a two-cartridge printer, one of either the cartridges has to be at fault.
+Replacing and checking both cartridges one by one, in turn, can fix the problem.

 Some other methods to overcome Error B200: